AmaniKhalifa/fluxible-dnd-tree/README.md

 	return true;
 }

-// Here you can control the hovering behavior. function hoverNodeReducer(state, action) {
+function hoverNodeReducer(state, action) {
 	if (!canHover(action)) {
 		// If the hovering is not allowed you have to remove all hovering effects.